mandrecut/graph_learning/README.md

 # graph_learning
-Graph Learning From Data (a sketch)
+## Graph Learning From Data (a sketch)

+A presentation of the general graph learning problem.